VideoBrandStory/academic-kickstart-christopherodom/content/authors/admin/_index.md

 - Visitors
 ---

-Christopher C. Odom is a Ph.D. student in the Texts & Technology (T&T), Digital Media Doctoral Program at the University of Central Florida (UCF) with a research area of focus at the intersection of visual and multimedia culture and rhetoric & digital activism.
+Christopher C. Odom is a PhD student in the Texts & Technology, Digital Media Doctoral Program at UCF with a research area of focus in the visual imagery of social movements that lies at the intersection of visual and multimedia culture and rhetoric & digital activism.
 His research and teaching interests include counterpublics, critical communications, digital activism, social movements, and visual and multimedia culture and rhetoric.
 Christopher serves as a course director in the Creative Writing Master of Fine Arts Program at Full Sail University.
 He teaches graduate students screenwriting, video production, website production, and social media personal branding.
 A published author and graduate of the University of California, Los Angeles (UCLA) Master of Fine Arts (MFA) Program in Film, Television and Digital Media, Christopher C. Odom is a domestic and international award-winning filmmaker and voice over talent whose work has appeared in major cities worldwide including Cannes, Berlin, Tel Aviv, New York and Los Angeles.